 "All the recent Psychology Department news that fits here."

-The Psychology department received tentative permission to hire another assistant professor for fall 2016.
-Look for our ad in APS observer starting late this summer or early fall.
+The Psychology Department is hiring an assistant professor to start Fall 2016.
+Look for our ad in the APS Observer (or online at MSU) in late this summer or early fall 2015.

-The Psychology department hired Assistant Professor Dr. Brandon Scott to start August, 2015!
-Dr. Scott is currently a postdoctoral fellow at the Reach Institute at Arizona State University and his research focuses on anxiety and emotion regulation in children.
+The Psychology department hired Assistant Professor Dr. Brandon Scott to start August, 2015.
+Dr. Scott was a postdoctoral fellow at the Reach Institute at Arizona State University, and his research focuses on anxiety and emotion regulation in children.

 Dr. Tom Heyman, a visiting postdoctoral researcher from Belgium, who is working with Dr. Keith Hutchison), is featured in the APA PeePs (Particularly Exciting Experiments in Psychology), and has an article is in press in Journal of Experimental Psychology: Learning, Memory, and Cognition.
 View hereDr.
 Jessi Smith was the keynote speaker at the MT Girls STEM Collaborative Conference in Helena November 2014.
 She was also interviewed on Montana Public Radio.
 Listen here